Panoramic view of Busan from Busan Tower in Yongdusan Park in Busan, South Korea.

 The area is also renowned for its neon lights and culinary scene.
 There, you can find everything from street food to high-end restaurants.

-Top tip: For the best city view of Busan, visit Busan Tower in Nampo.
+Our top tip: For the best city view of Busan, visit Busan Tower in Nampo.
 Although only 120 metres tall, the views are unbeatable, even compared to the taller Busan X the Sky!

 Additionally, it’s just a 15-minute bus ride from Gamcheon Culture Village, where you can explore the colourful hillside community.